 Teams who collab together, stay together

-Make face-to-face meetings a priority – have team members in the same city?
+Make face-to-face meetings a priority.
+Have team members in the same city?
 Encourage coffee break meetings or take a short walk together to discuss anything.
-If you’re 100% remote with no permanent office space you could also have a co-working space set up for a handful of employees at a time if they need a break from their usual working space or miss seeing friendly faces.
+If you’re 100% remote with no permanent office space, you could also have a co-working space set up for a handful of employees at a time if they need a break from their usual working space or miss seeing friendly faces.

 This works just as if someone was stopping by your desk to get a quick confirmation on something.
-Don’t worry, so they’re not overrun, you can also include policies like setting emoji status’ in platforms like Slack so everyone knows they’re either in a meeting or ‘in flow’ and shouldn’t be disturbed for a while.
+Don’t worry, so they’re not overrun, you can also include policies like setting emoji status’ in platforms like Slack, so everyone knows they’re either in a meeting or ‘in flow’ and shouldn’t be disturbed for a while.

 Another great way to make people feel truly part of the team is to make using video in meetings and during talks mandatory.
-It may sound a little over the top, but if one person is using just their microphone and everyone else is using their camera it can give a false sense of power or advantage to one person.
+It may sound a little over the top, but if one person is using just their microphone and everyone else is using their camera, it can give a false sense of power or advantage to one person.

 At the end of the day…